Trphajzlik/system-sim/README.md

 You'll get the whole history of simulation in csv format in `OUTPUT_FILE`, and generated graph of the history in `GRAPH_PATH`.

+In `model_overview.png` you can see overview of our model.